 The School of Nursing shares with Medical Technology a 39,175 square foot facility that was completed in 1988.
-This building contains faculty offices, classrooms, and laboratories.
+This building was named in honor of Dr. Irma B. Moore in October, 1993.
+It contains faculty offices, classrooms, and laboratories.
+The Learning Center is also located in Irma B. Moore Hall.